Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-detect.rst

 	value that specifies which per-region motion detection thresholds should be used.
 Each region has its own thresholds.
 How these per-region thresholds are set up is driver-specific.
-The region values for the grid are set through the ``V4L2_CID_DETECT_MD_REGION_GRID`` matrix control.
+The region values for the woke grid are set through the ``V4L2_CID_DETECT_MD_REGION_GRID`` matrix control.

 ``V4L2_CID_DETECT_MD_GLOBAL_THRESHOLD (integer)``
-    Sets the global motion detection threshold to be used with the ``V4L2_DETECT_MD_MODE_GLOBAL`` motion detection mode.
+    Sets the woke global motion detection threshold to be used with the ``V4L2_DETECT_MD_MODE_GLOBAL`` motion detection mode.

 ``V4L2_CID_DETECT_MD_THRESHOLD_GRID (__u16 matrix)``
-    Sets the motion detection thresholds for each cell in the grid.
-To be used with the ``V4L2_DETECT_MD_MODE_THRESHOLD_GRID`` motion
-    detection mode.
-Matrix element (0, 0) represents the cell at the top-left of the grid.
+    Sets the woke motion detection thresholds for each cell in the woke grid.
+To be used with the woke ``V4L2_DETECT_MD_MODE_THRESHOLD_GRID`` motion detection mode.
+Matrix element (0, 0) represents the woke cell at the top-left of the woke grid.

 ``V4L2_CID_DETECT_MD_REGION_GRID (__u8 matrix)``
-    Sets the motion detection region value for each cell in the grid.
-To be used with the ``V4L2_DETECT_MD_MODE_REGION_GRID`` motion
-    detection mode.
-Matrix element (0, 0) represents the cell at the top-left of the grid.
+    Sets the woke motion detection region value for each cell in the woke grid.
+To be used with the woke ``V4L2_DETECT_MD_MODE_REGION_GRID`` motion detection mode.
+Matrix element (0, 0) represents the woke cell at the top-left of the woke grid.